-The single specimen used by an author to name a taxon; the type specimen; a type material recognized by the International Code of Nomenclature for algae, fungi, and plants (ICN).
+The illustration, collection, or specimen that represents a taxon.
+2 - A type specimen.
+3 - A type material recognized by the International Code of Nomenclature for algae, fungi, and plants (ICN).

 Several other kinds of type material are recognized by the ICN, including isotype, lectotype, neotype and paratype.
 Types are not expected to be “typical” or “idealized” specimens, although workers may find such use of the terms.

 A silica extension with the shape of a hood on the inside of a valve.
 It occurs only in some species of Planothidium where it partly covers the inside of the asymmetrical central area of the rapheless valve.
 See also rimmed depression.

 Any area of a diatom valve that is unornamented (lacking pores or other structures).